ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ![SensorPopupCharacteristics](../img/SensorPopUpCharacteristics.png)
 >*Illustration 32.
 Sensor pop-up characteristics.*

 Apart from showing the real-time data of the sensor, the pop-up offers other functionalities.
 As seen in Illustration 29, there are two buttons that offer different actions.
-The right button will show the **Overview** option of the sensor.
-This consists in showing the sensor’s information in a technical way, is basically the response of the sensor after receiving a petition for information, without being processed.
+The right button will show the [Overview](#sensor-overview) option of the sensor.
+This consists in showing the sensor’s information in a technical way, just as the Context Broker provides it, without being processed.
 It will appear at the right part of the screen.

-On the other hand, when clicking the left button of the pop-up, the user will be redirected to the historical data page with the available data for that sensor, if it was added in the Context Broker configuration.
+On the other hand, when clicking the left button of the pop-up, the user will be redirected to the [historical data page](#historical-data) with the available data for that sensor, if it was added in the Context Broker configuration.

 [Top](#user-manual)